Contact your local county Extension office through our County Office List.

 • Decrease yeast by ¼ to ½ tsp. for every package (2 ½ tsp.) called for in the recipe.

-Biscuits, Muffins and Quick Breads
+Biscuits, Muffins, and Quick Breads

 Cookies

-• a slight increase in liquid ingredients and flour.
+• liquid ingredients and flour

 Pie Crusts

-Most cake recipes perfected for sea level need no modifications up to 3,000 feet.
+Most one-bowl cake recipes perfected for sea level need no modifications up to 3,000 feet.
 Above that, decreased atmospheric pressure may result in excessive rising, which stretches the cell structure of the cake, making the texture coarse, or breaks the cells, causing the cake to fall.
 Table 3 illustrates adjustments to make:

-• Increase baking temperature by 15 to 25 degrees F to help “set” the batter before cells formed by the leavening gas expand too much.
+• Leavening: Measure accurately and reduce both baking powder and/or baking soda.
+Increase baking temperature by 15 to 25 °F to help “set” the batter before cells formed by the leavening gas expand too much.
+Note that baking time may be reduced so check during baking.

-Table 3: Cake-recipe adjustment guide for high altitude.
+Table 3: Cake-recipe adjustment for high elevation.

 6,500 ft.